 Pixar, Marvel & Lucas Films: The second half of the book talks about the role of Bob Iger as CEO of Disney.
 Bob reveals what led up to each of the acquisitions and how it helped Disney.
 His friendship with Steve Jobs and Steve joining the board of Disney and supporting Bob Iger were great to read.
 The acquisition of Pixar led to the transformation of Disney Animation.
 John Lasseter was one of the key hires that came with the PIXAR acquisition and Bob was excited to have him on board.
 However circumstances changed and after a few years, he had to let John Lasseter go following sexual harassment complaints.
 Letting go of people is one of the hardest things one can do and as a leader, he had to do it.
 However, he always ensured to treat everyone with respect.
 These brands have served Disney well.

-Appendices: Bob Iger documents all his learnings in the last few pages of his book.
+Appendices: In The Ride of A Lifetime, Bob Iger documents all his learnings in the last few pages of his book.
 The appendices by itself are great learning for anyone looking for business lessons.

 This is a great business book and a must-read for anyone looking to progress in their career.